oooocoooo1/phone2pc/README.md

     *   **File**: Go to the "File" tab to select and send files.
     *   **Clipboard**:
         *   Keep app in foreground for auto-sync.
-        *   Use notification "Send to PC" action when app is in background.

 ### 🛠️ Development